carlosjgsousa/carlosjgsousa.github.io/about.md

 </p>
 <p>Everything started when I downloaded Photoshop 7.0 around 2003 or so.
 Back then I was already playing around with HTML and Flash, but the visuals were missing so I gave it a shot.
 I was hooked.
 A few years later I graduated in Communications & Multimedia and I was ready to tackle the world, one pixel at a time.
 </p>
 <p>Throughout the years I worked in many industries and projects as a designer and frontend developer.
-As time progressed my career shifted to user experience and my background with development and visual design has given me an edge in understanding how things are built and work.
+As time progressed my career shifted to user experience and my background in development and visual design has given me an edge in understanding how things are built and work.
 </p>
 <p>In the last year I’ve been leading a team of designers which has challenged me a lot not only as a professional but as a person too.
 It has been a very rewarding experience and I’m grateful to have been given this opportunity.
 </p>